OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 [Example: ...]

-## Merging unaligned source nodes into the union taxonomy
+## Merging unaligned source nodes into the workspace

 ### Complications in merge